UCD-Physics/Advanced-Lab-Website/content/info/stage3/_index.md

 # Title, summary, and page position.
-#linktitle: Stage 3
+# linktitle: Stage 3

 summary: Information for Stage 3 APL
 weight: 30

 # Page metadata.
-type: book
+type: docs

 toc: true

-tags:
- - Stage 3
- - featured
+featured: true

 ---

 Please note: some of the links to slides etc. are not all live yet and